 Writer/director Ivan Kavanagh (The Canal, Never Grow Old) takes the action movie staple of a single mother forced to take violent measures to protect her child and gives it a supernatural twist.
 Unlike many similar films, there’s never any real doubt that David isn’t an ordinary boy.
 By skipping the psychological aspects and going straight into the supernatural Son does give up a bit of mystery.
 But since in almost all of these films, there is something supernatural going on that’s not as big a loss as it may seem.

 Son hit all the right notes and kept me watching.
 A confrontation between Laura and another former cult member, Jimmy (Blaine Maye, Children of the Corn: Runaway) is a standout.
-As is a violent pimp (David Kallaway, Trailer Park Shark) getting the tables turned on him.
+As is a violent pimp (David Kallaway, Trailer Park Shark, Last Seen Alive) getting the tables turned on him.
 The subplot with the police adds a bit of suspense ahead of an inevitable confrontation.
 And there’s a bit of blood here and there, though not nearly as much as I was expecting, to keep things interesting.

 It all builds nicely to a climax that I expected would pull the rug out from under the viewer.
 Instead, Son goes just where it looks like it’s going to go.
 The big surprise is that there are no surprises Right down to the final scene everything falls into its expected place.
 It’s done well enough, and a lot of people will be quite happy with it.
 But given what had gone before and the talent involved I was expecting the unexpected.